Carsomyr6/Jarnip/README.md

 **Features**

-- Adds a new bonus merchant, Jarnip, selling a variety of new class-specific magic items
+- Adds a new bonus merchant, Jarnip, selling a variety of new class-specific items
 - 24 new items for Shadows of Amn
 - 12 new items for Throne of Bhaal
 - Class-specific equipment designed to increase gameplay variety
 - Expands game itemization while preserving the overall balance of the original game
 - Lore-friendly descriptions that don't break immersion into the Forgotten Realms setting
-- Designed for Vanilla+ SCS/Insane playthroughs
+- Designed for Vanilla+ Ascension/SCS/Insane playthroughs

 **Installation**